Thinking from Macbach,

 Common mistakes practices make in Google Ads

-Google Ads can work for a healthcare practice.
-It also fails for healthcare practices more often than for any other vertical we touch.
-Below are the common mistakes that account for most of the wasted spend we've seen — across our own clien
+Google Ads fails for healthcare practices more than any other vertical we run.
+The common mistakes that waste most of the budget, and how we avoid them.

 - Support·1 min read